jernotte/StudyGuide/Content/Web Application/Guide/Security.md

 23. Consider a scenario where a subdomain (e.g., subdomain.vuln-site.com) of a website (vuln-site.com) is vulnerable to an XSS attack.
 The main site has a CORS policy with Access-Control-Allow-Origin set to the subdomain and Access-Control-Allow-Credentials: true.
 Assuming that the cookies on the subdomain are set with the HttpOnly flag, if an XSS attack on the subdomain triggers an AJAX request to vuln-site.com to access sensitive information that relies on the subdomain's cookies, will the HttpOnly flag prevent the transmission of these cookies in the request?
 24. How to prevent CORS-based attacks?

+**Cross-Site Scripting (XSS)**:
+1. What is cross-site scripting (XSS)?
+2. What are the three main types of XSS attacks?
+3. What is cross-site scripting contexts?
+4. `<a href="#" onclick="... var input='controllable data here'; ...">` contains an xss where the application blocks or escapes quote characters.
+What payload can be used in this case and why?
+5. What are JavaScript template literals and how would you trigger an xss?
+6. What is client-side template injection?
+7. What is one way you can XSS in hidden input fields?
+8. What is the difference between reflected XSS and stored XSS?
+9. What is the difference between reflected XSS and self-XSS?
+10. What can XSS be used for?
+11. What is DOM-based cross-site scripting?
+12. How are DOM-based XSS attack delivered?
+13. What is the most common source for DOM XSS?
+14. What is CSP (content security policy)?
+15. Why should CSP not allow scripts from external domains such as content delivery networks (CDNs) that do not use per-customer URLs (e.g.`ajax.googleapis.com`)?
+16. In addition to whitelisting specific domains, content security policy also provides what two other ways of specifying trusted resources?
+17. What are some dangerous CSP configurations?
+18. What is dangling markup injection?
+19. What is the consequence of dangling markup injection?
+20. Is dangling markup only restricted to a few attributes?
+21. How to prevent dangling markup attacks?
+22. How can an attacker exploit a strict Content Security Policy (CSP) like default-src 'none'; base-uri 'none'; using the HTML `<base>` tag, and what are the key steps in this attack method?
+23. How is CSP with policy injection performed?
+24. How to protect against clickjacking using CSP?
+25. How to prevent XSS attacks?

 ### Web Security